How do you know if a speaker is any good?

 The anechoic response is important because although rooms do affect the sound of a speaker, our ears are quite good at hearing a speaker ‘through’ a room (especially above the bass frequencies).
 This is much the same way you can tell your friend’s voice apart from someone else’s whether you are in your apartment, a restaurant, or an airport.

 Perhaps more importantly, studies show that even if speakers sound a bit different in different rooms, people will tend to rank them similarly regardless of the listening space.

 How do I understand deviations from flat?

 Frequency response is typically divided into the lows/bass, mids, and highs/treble.
-Different sources divide the frequency ranges differently, but generally speaking, 20-250 Hz covers the bass, 250 to 2,000-4,000 Hz covers the mids, and everything above is the treble.
+Different sources divide the frequency ranges differently, but generally speaking, 20-250 Hz covers the bass, 250 to 2,000 or 4,000 Hz covers the mids, and everything above is the treble.

 If the frequency response dips in a certain region, it means that part of the sound will sound quieter during playback.
 If it is higher, that region will be more audible.
 For example, this fictional (very bad) speaker…

 …might be described as having an exaggerated bass, a recessed midrange, and/or bright treble.
-A bit of deviation in any single region isn’t necessarily a bad thing — sometimes a bit of extra bass is even enjoyable for the extra tactility — but combining so many issues is a problem.
+A bit of deviation in any single region isn’t necessarily a bad thing — sometimes a bit of extra bass is even enjoyable for the extra tactility — but the presence of multiple broad deviations is a problem.

 If you want to get more nitty-gritty about how deviations in different frequency ranges affect different parts of sound, here’s a handy chart from DIY-Audio-Heaven: